Beijing Winter Travel

 It is a unique and beneficial experience to bathe in a hot spring in the bitter winter cold.
 Hot springs are abundant with minerals and essential microelements.
 It can help to ease metabolic diseases, joint and respiratory disorders.
 Furthermore, they can make one's skin smooth and delicate.
-There are many hot spring resorts in and around Beijing, including the Longmai Hot Spring Resort, the Nangong Hot Spring Resort, the Hot Spring Resort at the Yingda Biological Garden, and the Chunhuiyuan Hot Spring Resort.
+There are many hot spring resorts in and around Beijing, including the Longmai Hot Spring Village in Xiaotangshan, the Nangong Hot Spring Resort, the Hot Spring Resort at the Yingda Biological Garden, and the Chunhuiyuan Hot Spring Resort.

 Tips on Hot Spring